ESCOMP/CISM/tests/higher-order/ismip-hom/README.md

-The python scripts provided here (`runISMIP_HOM.py` and `plotISMIP_HOM.py`, referred to in the following as the ISMIP-HOM scripts) were created to run the experiments using Glimmer/CISM and compare the results with results from other models.
+The python scripts provided here (`runISMIP_HOM.py` and `plotISMIP_HOM.py`, referred to in the following as the ISMIP-HOM scripts) were created to run the experiments using CISM and compare the results with results from other models.

 PREREQUISITES: